Citi is an advertising partner

-Alternatives to the Capital One® Venture® Rewards Credit Card
+Alternatives to the Capital One Venture Rewards Credit Card

 Chase Sapphire Preferred® Card

-Capital One® VentureOne® Rewards Credit Card
+Capital One VentureOne Rewards Credit Card

-You’ll earn unlimited 1.25 Miles per dollar on every purchase, every day, which is still a pretty good deal for a card with $0 annual fee.
-If you’re someone who only travels once in a while, but are still interested in lowering your travel-related expenses by using miles, the Capital One® VentureOne® Rewards Credit Card could be the perfect fit.
+You’ll earn unlimited 1.25 Miles per dollar on every purchase, every day, which is still a pretty good deal for a card with a $0 annual fee.
+If you’re someone who only travels once in a while but wants to lower your travel-related expenses by using miles, the Capital One VentureOne Rewards Credit Card could be a perfect fit.

 Interested in other types of rewards credit cards?
 Read Best Rewards Credit Cards for Savvy Cardholders.